-Respective responsibilities of the Head of Financial Services' and auditor
+Respective responsibilities of the Head of Resources and auditor

-As explained more fully in the Statement of the Head of Financial Services' Responsibilities, set out on page 10, the Head of Financial Services is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Head of Resources' Responsibilities, the Head of Resources is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
 Our responsibility is to audit, and express an opinion on, the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practice's Board's Ethical Standards for Auditors.
+Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.